gawsoftpl/kube-vip-controller/README.md

 - In Hetzner Cloud (hcloud), when a private network IP changes, the cloud requires sending a request to set an alias IP via the hcloud API.
 - In Headscale, when the advertised route changes, it must be updated in the Headscale server.

 This is only the kube-vip controller.
 You need to create your own DaemonSet.
 Use this controller as a strategy to send notifications to your cloud whenever you want to detect a kube-vip lease change.
+Why DaemonSet (because DaemonSet has access to host interface).

 ![alt text](image.jpg)